 An exercise in visual identity with just a few strokes 🎨

 From a technical perspective, the McClocks campaign exploits pattern recognition and the consumer's visual memory.
-Each digital clock is composed of lines forming the time digits, but by replacing segments with products like the burger or ice cream, controlled ambiguity is generated.
-The human eye completes the missing information, activating a direct association with the brand.
-This approach, similar to using fragments of the golden arches, demonstrates that McDonald's identity is so strong it works even with minimal, colorless representations.
+Each digital clock is made up of lines that form the digits of the time, but by replacing segments with products like the hamburger or the ice cream, a controlled ambiguity is generated.
+The human eye completes the missing information, activating the direct association with the brand.
+This approach, similar to the use of fragments of the golden arches, demonstrates that McDonald's identity is so strong that it works even with minimal representations and without color.

 When a clock reminds you it's time for a Big Mac 🍔

 The curious thing about McClocks is that, instead of looking at the time, you end up calculating how long until your next craving.
-Because, let's be honest, if you see 3:47 and only identify a Filet-O-Fish in the minutes, your brain has already decided dinner will be at McDonald's.
-The campaign is so effective that probably more than one person has arrived at the restaurant asking for the 4:20 menu, only to discover the clock wasn't showing that.
+Because, let's be honest, if you see 3:47 and only identify a Filet-O-Fish in the minutes, your brain has already decided that dinner will be at McDonald's.
+The campaign is so effective that more than one person has probably arrived at the restaurant asking for the 4:20 menu, only to discover that the clock didn't indicate that.
 Next time you look at a digital clock, check twice: maybe it's not 12:00, but an invitation to a McFlurry.